Five key takeaways from the Healthcare Contact Center Times conference that signal where the industry may be heading.

 What This Means for Healthcare Leaders

+As we left Atlanta, one thing was clear: we're witnessing the early stages of a fundamental transformation in how patients access healthcare services.
 The question isn't whether AI and automation will transform healthcare call centers.
-It’s how quickly healthcare organizations can adapt their processes, train their teams, and redesign their patient experience around these new capabilities.
+It's how quickly healthcare organizations can adapt their processes, train their teams, and redesign their patient experience around these new capabilities.
+This transformation has several strategic implications for patient access leaders:

-• Embrace Genuine Partnership: The most meaningful progress happens when all stakeholders—vendors, health systems, and technology partners—work together.
+• Embrace genuine partnership: The most meaningful progress happens when all stakeholders, vendors, health systems, and technology partners, work together.

-• Invest in Change Management: Technology alone won't solve patient access challenges.
+• Invest in change management: Technology alone won't solve patient access challenges.
 Organizations that invest in change management and vision alignment will see better outcomes.